 - (1) Terms/concepts to know: pidgin, creole, homesign, Nicaraguan Sign Language, Language Bioprogram Hypothesis, critical period, sensitive period, "less is more" hypothesis, FLB, FLN, intentionality, reference, syntax, vervet monkey alarm calls, honeybee waggle dance, birdsong - (2) What is one way we know that language isn't simply a "cultural" habit passed on from person to person?
-(Hint: Think about cases where there's no person to learn it from.) - (3) Why are creoles informative about what prior knowledge children may have about language acquisition while pidgins generally are not? - (4) On the fictitious island of the Guins, suppose that several immigrants from different language and cultural backgrounds have come to live and work together.
+(Hint: Think about cases where there's no person to learn it from.) - (3) Why are creoles informative about what prior knowledge children may have about language acquisition while pidgins generally aren't? - (4) On the fictitious island of the Guins, suppose that several immigrants from different language and cultural backgrounds have come to live and work together.
 Suppose that you noticed that there was now a common language comprised of lots of other language parts, and this common language was spoken by all of the adult immigrants.
 Meanwhile, a different (though related) language was spoken by the children of the immigrants.
 Which language (that of the adults or that of the children) would be termed a pidgin and which would be termed a creole?
 Why?
-Whose language (that of the adults or that of the children) would you expect to be more grammatically complex? - (5) Does creolization necessarily indicate that there is domain-specific knowledge about language?
-Why or why not? - (6) What are some similarities in the signing abilities of homesigners and those of adult sign systems?
-(Hint: Consider the complexity of finger groups they use to communicate different concepts and their combinatorial abilities.) - (7) What are some differences between the signs used by homesigners, compared with their caretakers?
+Whose language (that of the adults or that of the children) would you expect to be more grammatically complex? - (5) What are some similarities in the signing abilities of homesigners and those of adult sign systems?
+(Hint: Consider the complexity of finger groups they use to communicate different concepts and their combinatorial abilities.) - (6) What are some differences between the signs used by homesigners, compared with their caretakers?
 Why does this suggest that homesigners are adding something to the linguistic system that wasn't present in their input?
 Could this evidence be compatible with the Language Bioprogram Hypothesis?
-What about with the alternative hypothesis that involves only non-linguistic innate knowledge? - (8) What are some ways researchers measured the structural complexity of the language of signers learning Nicaraguan Sign Language? - (9) Is the Language Bioprogram Hypothesis more in line with a nativist or an empiricist viewpoint?
-What about a generativist vs. a constructionist viewpoint?
-How do you know? - (10) Why aren't wild children a clear demonstration of a critical or sensitive period for language?
+What about with the alternative hypothesis that involves only non-linguistic innate knowledge? - (7) What are some ways researchers measured the structural complexity of the language of signers learning Nicaraguan Sign Language? - (8) Is the Language Bioprogram Hypothesis more in line with a nativist or an empiricist viewpoint?
+What about a generativist/linguistic nativist vs. a constructionist/non-linguistic nativist viewpoint?
+How do you know? - (9) Does creolization necessarily indicate that there is domain-specific knowledge about language?
+Why or why not? - (10) Why aren't wild children a clear demonstration of a critical or sensitive period for language?